Constructing Large Orthogonal Minimally Aliased Response Surface Designs by Concatenating Two Definitive Screening Designs: Discussion

 \section{Discussion}

-In this paper, we constructed new OMARS designs, called cOMARS designs, by concatenating two DSDs.
+\revb{In this paper, we constructed new OMARS designs, called cOMARS designs, by concatenating two DSDs.
 The main merit of the construction method is that it enables researchers to obtain attractive OMARS designs for situations where the OMARS design enumeration algorithm of \cite{NunezAresGoos2020} fails.
 The method therefore enriches the set of available OMARS design options in the literature.
-The good statistical properties of our cOMARS designs make them suitable for screening experiments compared to DSDs with similar run sizes.
-Moreover, the cOMARS designs are competitive with non-orthogonal designs, such as D-optimal designs and Bayesian D-optimal designs, for detecting \reva{large first- and second-order effects.}

-In the paper, we also showed that some statistical properties of the cOMARS designs do not depend on the way the DSDs used are concatenated.
+We showed} that some statistical properties of the cOMARS designs do not depend on the way the DSDs used are concatenated.
 Other statistical properties, such as the aliasing between specific second-order effects, do depend on the concatenation of these designs.
 However, we provided analytical expressions to characterize this aliasing.
 To minimize the aliasing among the second-order effects, we adapted an existing algorithm developed to concatenate two-level screening designs to deal with three-level designs, and produced good cOMARS designs with seven to 20 factors.
 We demonstrated that cOMARS designs are better than or competitive with available DSDs and OMARS designs with up to 12 factors.
 To our knowledge, for 13 to 20 factors, there are no three-level orthogonal designs of comparable sizes as our cOMARS designs in the literature.
 Therefore, our cOMARS designs provide cost-efficient experimental plans for studying these numbers of factors at three levels, with the property that the first-order effects are not aliased with each other nor with the second-order effects.